keinsell/neuroneek/README.md

 such as journaling, analytics, or integrations with external tools.
-While power users may prefer to work directly with this raw data, many user-friendly abstractions are planned to make this process seamless, such as simplified commands (e.g., `psylog a coffee`) for quicker entries.
+While power users may prefer to work directly with this raw data, many user-friendly abstractions are planned to make this process seamless, such as simplified commands (e.g., `neuronek a coffee`) for quicker entries.

 Logging ingestions not only serves the purpose of record-keeping but also helps users build a personalized database of their consumption habits.